open-sauced/docs/docs/contributing/introduction-to-contributing.md

    - The title must begin with "feat:", "fix:", or anything related to your changes. <br /> **Tips**: You can follow your chosen option when [committing](#commits) your changes.

    - Unsolicited code is welcomed, but an issue is required to announce your intentions. <br /> **_PRs without a linked issue will be marked invalid and closed_**.

+> [!IMPORTANT]
+> Please do not DM Maintainers or contact them outside of GitHub if you want a PR Review.
+If you haven't received a review within a week, please tag them in the PR comments to ask for an estimated time of review.

 > _**Note for maintainers**: All PRs need a label to assist automation.
 See [this guide](./triage-guide.md#adding-issue-and-pr-labels) to determine which labels to use._